jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 Stating a range of the supported major versions sounds like a common approach.
 That should be easy then.
 Obviously, it also implies anything outside the range is not supported.
-You'll probably always want to support the latest version, so just mentioning the oldest supported version is enough.
+You'll likely want to support the latest version, so just mentioning the oldest supported version is enough.

 What about type reuse from older unsupported versions?
 Those get bumped up into new oldest version.